jakefwatson/patchanalysis/README.md

 # patchanalysis
-MATLAB scripts for patch clamp data analysis
+MATLAB scripts for patch clamp data analysis.

 This collection includes two scripts: CellCharFun.m and sPSCcorr.m CellCharFun.m is used for analysing passive and active neuronal properties from current injection recordings.
 An example file is included. sPSCcorr.m is used for detection and analysis of spontaneous PSC events correlated between channels in multicellular patch-clamp data.